defoe-code/CDCS_Text_Mining_Lab/Round2_Requirements/Readme.md

 This document sets out how to start to formulate queries to find useful returns in large scale textual datasets.
-Normally, we’d also ask what type of results you want out of the system - returning full articles, or paragraphs, or sentences, but for this initial phase we’ll just be providing a count of the terms, to give a sense of how many “hits” (frequency query) you will have to set up a work flow to deal with.

 For running a frequency query we need to define 6 parameters (some of them are optional):